Cutter (professional wrestling): Argentine cutter

 The attacking wrestler gets the opponent in the Argentine backbreaker position as to execute the Argentine Backbreaker drop.
 The attacking wrestler then pushes the opponent's legs so that they flip horizontally 180 degrees.
 As the opponent's weight is being shifted to one side, the attacking wrestler applies the facelock and drops the opponent.

 Backpack cutter

-Also known as a Piggyback cutter, in this elevated cutter variation, the opponent is first raised up in a piggy-back position.
-From here, the attacking wrestler pushes both the opponent's legs backwards with enough strength to force them into a near horizontal position.
-The wrestler applies a facelock and drops down back first while still holding the opponent's head to force them to fall into the cutter.
-Diamond Dallas Page used this version against Billy Kidman during their match in an August 16th, 1999 episode of Nitro.
+Also known as a Piggyback cutter, in this elevated cutter variation, the opponent is first raised up in a piggy-back position with whichever arm holding the opponent's head with a facelock.
+From here, the attacking wrestler pushes one the opponent's legs backwards with enough strength to force them into a (near) horizontal position and drops down back first while still holding the opponent's head to force them to fall into the cutter.

+After their match, Diamond Dallas Page used this version as a counter against Billy Kidman as he was trying to immobilize Page with a sleeper hold while his feet were suspended off the mat (as Page was the taller of the two) in an August 16th, 1999, episode of Nitro.